shubhamPrakashJha/LogsAnalysis/README.md

 ## HOW TO SETUP DATABASE

-1. To install vagrant you can check below link.
+1. Install vagrant, to install you can check the below link.
 This will give you the PostgreSQL database and support software needed for this project

 	[Instructions to install the vagrant virtual machine](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip)